TheGoodlike13/liberty_or_death/README.md

 So close, yet so far...

+Wait!
+Who's that in the distance?
+It can't be... it's ~~Frieza~~ IBM!
+Remember [#spnego_sad](#spnego_sad) from all the way back?
+Near the bottom we can find this note:

+> Note: If you are prompted multiple times for a user ID and password,
+> make sure that you enabled SPNEGO support on your client browser
+> by following the previous instructions.
+> You must also make sure that the disableFailOverToAppAuthType attribute
+> in the <spnego> configuration is set to false.

+Well, it can't hurt to try!

+    <spnego id="whocares"
+            servicePrincipalNames="HTTP/gpc.goodlike.eu@GOODLIKE.EU"
+            disableFailOverToAppAuthType="false"/>

+And what do you know?
+It works!
+It redirects me `/test`!
+It still asks me the password a second time, but now we can see an error:

+> Caused by: com.ibm.wsspi.security.wim.exception.WIMSystemException:
+> CWIML4520E: The LDAP operation could not be completed.
+> The LDAP naming exception javax.naming.PartialResultException:
+> Unprocessed Continuation Reference(s); remaining name 'dc=goodlike,dc=eu'

+So this is no longer an issue with SPNEGO, but LDAP user registry.
+Perhaps it would work if we just remove it?
+Nope.

+> CWIMK0011E: The user registry operation could not be completed.
+> A valid user registry was not found.
+> Add or correct the registry definition in the server.xml file.

+I see how it is.
+The final boss of this fight is LDAP.
+So be it.

 ## Summary in summary

 These are links to summaries throughout the entire document, in order: